5.4. Administrator interface (Admin console)

 Pic.
 5.15.
 Opening feature table from the map

 A table will be displayed in a new tab.
-Table allows to perform the following operations with a selected record Pic.
+Table allows to perform the following operations with the selected feature Pic.
 5.16.:

 Pic.
 5.16.
 Actions for the selected record in feature table